Table of Contents

 Link the relay to a sensor.

-4. RFID Reader and linked object
+4. RFID Reader and associated object

 Add an RFID Reader